CBOT corn may retest resistance at $7.82

 SINGAPORE: CBOT corn may retest a resistance at $7.82 per bushel, a break above which could lead to a gain into $7.89 to $7.93-1/2 range.

-The bullish momentum is exceptionally strong, as proved by the consecutive gains over the past few days.
+The drop triggered by the resistance on June 9 has been totally reversed.

-The gain has been well controlled by a set of projection levels on the uptrend from $7.25-3/4.
+The reversal signals a continuation of the uptrend.
+The trend has been closely controlled by a set of projection levels on the rise from $7.25-3/4.

 CBOT corn may extend gains into $7.75-3/4 to $7.82-1/2 range

-On the daily chart, the rise from the June 1 low of $7.20-1/2 may have been driven by a wave B, the second wave of a three-wave cycle from the April 29 high of $8.24-1/2.
+On the daily chart, the rise from the June 1 low of $7.20-1/2 is presumably driven by a wave B, the second wave of a three-wave cycle from the April 29 high of $8.24-1/2.

+This wave may end around a falling trendline, which established a resistance about $7.85.

 Comments